 Add the butter and heat over medium-high heat.
 Cook onion, carrots, celery, salt, and pepper until the onion is fragrant.
 Add garlic and tomato paste and cook, stirring, until garlic is fragrant.

 Return the venison to the pot.
 Add the beef broth, wine, Worcestershire sauce, Italian seasoning, and bay leaves.
-Bring to a boil, then reduce heat to medium-low and bring to a simmer.
-Cover and simmer, stirring occasionally, for 20 minutes or until the venison is tender.
+Bring to a boil, then reduce the heat to medium-low.
+Cover and simmer, stirring occasionally, for an hour, or until the venison is tender.

 Add potatoes and simmer, covered, until potatoes are tender, about 15 minutes.